elixir-lang/elixir-lang.github.com/_posts/2012-04-24-a-peek-inside-elixir-s-parallel-compiler.markdown

 The idea of the parallel compiler is very simple: for each file we want to compile, we will spawn a new process that will be responsible for its compilation.
 When compilation finishes, the process is going to send a message to the main process (the one responsible for coordinating compilation) that compilation finished so a new file can be compiled.

-In Elixir, we could write this code as follow:
+In Elixir, we could write this code as follows:

     def spawn_compilers([current|files], output) do
       parent = Process.self()